 WASHINGTON (AP) -- Interest rates on short-term Treasury bills were unchanged in Monday's auction.

-The Treasury Department auctioned $25 billion in three-month bills at a discount rate of 0.050 percent, unchanged from last week.
-An additional $23 billion in six-month bills was auctioned at a discount rate of 0.080 percent, also holding steady from week.
+The Treasury Department auctioned $31 billion in three-month bills at a discount rate of 0.270 percent, the same as last week.
+Another $26 billion in six-month bills was auctioned at a discount rate of 0.400 percent, also unchanged from last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was 0.12 percent last week, up from 0.10 percent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, fell to 0.53 percent last week from 0.59 percent the previous week.